gyh1405/IR/README.md

 # IR
  IR Project from School.

+ This Search engine Project is built upon NextJS 13, Apache Nutch™, Apache Solr™ and Apache Zookeeper™.

+[Apache Nutch™](https://nutch.apache.org) is a production ready Web Crawler, which is:
+*   Scalable: Relying on Apache Hadoop™ data structures, it can batch process large data volumes, and can also be tailored to smaller jobs.
+*   Pluggable: Offer powerful plugins i.e., parsing with Apache Tika™, indexing with Apache Solr™, Elasticsearch and more.
+*   Extensible: Provides intuitive and stable interfaces for popular functions i.e., Parsers, HTML Filtering, Indexing and Scoring for custom implementations.

- This Search engine Project is built upon NextJS 13, Apache Nutch as Crawler, Apache Solr and Apache Zookeeper.
-ZooKeeper is a centralized service for maintaining configuration info, naming, providing distributed synchronization, and group services.
+ [Apache Solr™](https://solr.apache.org) is search platform built on Apache Lucene™.

+ [Apache Zookeeper™](https://zookeeper.apache.org) is a centralized service for maintaining configuration info, naming, providing distributed synchronization, and group services.
 It can manage different nodes cluster created in Solr.
 To start Solr Cloud will requires ZooKeeper.

 ## Prerequisite
 *   [`Link`](https://www.oracle.com/sg/java/technologies/downloads/) Java JDK